SneakyPeet/EasyEventSourcing/ReadMe.md

 ##Read Models
 In this example the read models will simply be in-memory objects that keep state.
 The concepts however can be easily scaled to more appropriate datastore implementations.

+#Other Areas Not Yet Explored

+* **Snapshots** - Used to save state when there are many events in a stream
+* **Saving Commandse** - Gives the ability to replay all actions against a changed domain and compare the differences.
+Also acts as a log.
+* **But Who Sent The Command?** - Logging user info as meta data with the command